hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 667

-O mankind, there has come to you conclusive evidence from your Lord, and We have sent down to you a clear light.
+O people, there has come to you conclusive evidence from your Lord, and We have sent down to you a clear light.

 # 668